OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Services List Display
-- Given user navigates to the Services page
+Given user navigates to the Services page
-- When the page loads
+When the page loads
-- Then user sees all active services displayed
+Then user sees all active services displayed
-- And services are organized by categories (Engine Repair, Diagnostics, Electrical Work, Brake System, etc.)
+And services are organized by categories (Engine Repair, Diagnostics, Electrical Work, Brake System, etc.)

-#### AC2: Service Details
-- Given user is viewing the services list
-- When user views a service
-- Then user sees service name in selected language
-- And user sees detailed description
-- And user sees price in EUR
-- And user sees estimated duration

-#### AC3: Service Categories
-- Given user wants to browse specific service types
-- When user views the page
-- Then services are grouped by categories
-- And each category is clearly labeled
-- And categories are visually separated

-#### AC4: Multilingual Content
-- Given user has selected a language (EST/ENG/РУС)
-- When user views the Services page
-- Then all service names and descriptions are displayed in selected language
-- And pricing currency format matches locale
+And each service shows name in selected language, detailed description, price in EUR, and estimated duration And services are grouped by categories with clear labels and visual separation And all service names and descriptions are displayed in selected language (EST/ENG/РУС) And pricing currency format matches locale

-#### AC5: Booking Integration
-- Given user wants to book a service
-- When user views a service
-- Then user sees "Broneeri" (Book) button for each service
-- And clicking the button redirects to booking page with service pre-selected
+And user sees "Broneeri" (Book) button for each service And clicking the button redirects to booking page with service pre-selected

 ---